Please see below for UCLan’s student privacy notices.

 Operation of the University’s regulations, procedures and codes of practice

 We will use information about you if you make, or are the subject of, a complaint or allegation involving another student, member of staff or external party under any of the University’s rules, regulations, procedures or codes of practice.
 Information will be used to investigate complaints or allegations, manage the outcomes and put in place any remedies, including additional support or disciplinary measures.
-This includes investigating cases where the use of unfair means is suspected (which includes suspected plagiarism, cheating or collusion) and fitness to practise cases (where this is relevant to your course).
+This includes investigating cases where academic misconduct is suspected (which includes suspected plagiarism, cheating or collusion) and fitness to practise cases (where this is relevant to your course).
+The investigations mentioned here may also involve using information about any criminal convictions you receive during the time you are enrolled, in order to determine whether or not you are able to continue on your course (for example, where a particular type of conviction may prevent you from undertaking mandatory placements) or to determine any steps that should be taken in the context of helping to provide a safe community in which staff and students can teach and learn, and in which we can safeguard children (those under 18 years old) and vulnerable adults.

 Security and crime prevention